best-practice-and-impact/ons-spark/ons-spark/spark-functions/date-functions.md

 ```
 ````
 ### `interval` with times and weeks
-weeks can be used; note that there is no native PySpark function for adding weeks.Time periods, e.g. hours, can also be used with interval, which may be useful when working with timestamps.As with any function, it is recommended to use unit tests when working with dates.
+Weeks can be used; note that there is no native PySpark function for adding weeks.
+Time periods, e.g. hours, can also be used with interval, which may be useful when working with timestamps.As with any function, it is recommended to use unit tests when working with dates.
 The Pytest for PySpark repository gives some examples of how to unit test when working with PySpark.

 ### Documentation: